ahonore42/poke_python_lab/README.md

   - Add functionality for team battles.
   - Add functionality for status moves, recovery moves, accuracy, additional move effects, or multi-turn moves.

-  Enjoy your Pokémon battle simulator!
+  Have fun with your new Pokémon battle simulator!